 THE HARRIER STORY

 The Harrier has been the world’s only truly successful VTOL fighter.
 It was developed in response to a NATO requirement for a platform capable of dispersed operations, immune from runway attack, and capable of operating close to the front line from disused roads and fields.
+The aircraft in the form of the Harrier AV-8B still flies today with the US marines as well as Italy and Spain.

 Expanding our VTOL expertise